Monastic Wales is not responsible for the content of external internet sites

 Thomas Brit (Britte): occurs as prior in 1397, 1399, 1409 and 1415.

-In April 1421 Henry V appointed John Russell and the prior of Llanthony Secunda to act as administrators of Carmarthen for two years as the priory had been greatly impoverished owing to the former prior who had officiated for twenty-eight years.
+(In April 1421 Henry V appointed John Russell and the prior of Llanthony Secunda to act as administrators of Carmarthen for two years as the priory had been greatly impoverished owing to the former prior who had officiated for twenty-eight years.
 In 1424 protection was granted to Carmarthen which had allegedly suffered from the mismanagement of its prior.
+As Thomas Brit was prior as early as 1397 the alleged mismanagement may refer to his period of office.]

 John Mathewe: it is not known when precisely he succeeded (1424?) but John was deprived of office in 1427 by the bishop of St David's.